-A derogatory mark is negative by nature and typically indicates a case of financial negligence on your credit report.
-For instance, items such as a late payment or auto repossession could lead to a derogatory mark on your report.
+A derogatory is negative by nature and typically indicates a case of financial negligence on your credit report.
+For instance, items such as a late payment or auto repossession could lead to a derogatory item on your report.

 Derogatory marks are one of the biggest causes of bad credit and can do some major damage to your scores.
 For example, if you are applying for a new line of credit, the amount and level of derogatory items listed could negatively impact the terms and interest rates – if any, you may be offered.

-Any item or financial activity that lenders may view as a ‘credit risk’ runs the risk of becoming derogatory mark.
-With this in mind, below is a list of a common items that could lead to a derogatory mark on your credit report:
+Any item or financial activity that lenders may view as a ‘credit risk’ could result in a derogatory mark on your report.
+With this in mind, below is a list of a common items that may lead to a derogatory.

 - Late payment

 - Account in collection